atidyshirt/University/COSC264/notes.md

 - Connection setup may fail when no route or insufficient resources are available in the network

 ##### Packet Switching

 - Many data applications naturally have time-varying rates
 - called `Variable-bit-rate (VBR)` or `bursty` traffic
 - CS-networks are not well suited to VBR traffic

 **Properties of Packet Switching**

 - Data flows are segmented into packets
 - Packets are basic unit of transmission
 - Packets consist of:
   - A `packet header` containing meta-information about the packet
   - The `packet payload`
   - Possibly a `packet trailer` for error detection
 - Packets are transmitted individually
 - There is no notion of a connection, packets can be sent immediately without having to setup any state or resource reservation
-- Congestion *To many cars on the highway* can cause packet loss
+- Congestion _To many cars on the highway_ can cause packet loss
-    - we allocate *buffer memory* to back these packets, if we run out of memory, we must drop some of the incoming packets
+  - we allocate _buffer memory_ to back these packets, if we run out of memory, we must drop some of the incoming packets
-- The internet is a Packet-Switching network *Conequences*
+- The internet is a Packet-Switching network _Conequences_
-- Lack of resourcse reservation means there are no guarantees for packet delivery
-    - Internet/IP "best effort" service: packet is delivered/not delivered
-    - IP's lack of guarantees is compensated in parts by TCP
-    - **Routers in packet-switched networks perform more complex processing during information transfer than switching fabrics in circuit-switched networks**
+- Lack of resourcse reservation means there are no guarantees for packet delivery - Internet/IP "best effort" service: packet is delivered/not delivered - IP's lack of guarantees is compensated in parts by TCP - **Routers in packet-switched networks perform more complex processing during information transfer than switching fabrics in circuit-switched networks**
 - Packet size
   - Packet overheads (header, trailer) have fixed size
   - Payload size is variable (within bounds)
   - Tradeoff
     - Small size payload leads to high overhead ratio
     - Small payload size leads to reduced susceptibility to errors
   - Packet size limits can be technology or application driven
     - to long packets might block important packets from being sent for an unacceptable time
 - Router will not accept packet until it accepts the whole packet and sees trailer (due to corruption)

 **Protocols and Services**

 - Packets can get lost, re-ordered, delayed, modified or be tampered with
 - Stations (end hosts or routers) can implement procedures to repair these problems
 - These procedures run in a distributed fashion (as different stations need to cooperate) and are called **protocols**